-The following is a summary and explanation of the FY24 Revised Budget ending fund balances.
+The following is a summary and explanation of the FY24 Adopted Budget ending fund balances.
 The fund balance review is targeted specifically at the General, Major Special Revenue, and Fleet Funds.
 The majority of the special revenue funds' fund balances are use restricted and not considered available for general governmental functions.

-General Fund - The budget as presented projects \$10.1 million carry forward of available fund balance after FY23, excluding the \$16.7 million set aside as the general governmental budget reserves.
-In the FY24 Revised budget, we are projecting to contribute \$5.9 million to unrestricted fund balance and \$4 million to the restricted budget reserve.
+General Fund - The budget as presented projects \$7.8 million carry forward of available fund balance after FY23, excluding the \$16.7 million set aside as the general governmental budget reserves.
+In the FY24 Adopted budget, we are projecting to contribute \$2.5 million to unrestricted fund balance and \$3 million to the restricted budget reserve.

 Marine Passenger Fee - In October 1999, voters approved a \$5.00 per person cruise ship passenger fee.
 The CBJ began collecting revenues in April 2000.
 Marine passenger fees can be used for mitigating the impacts of cruise ship passengers on local services and for port related capital projects.
 The projected ending fund balance deficit is \$2.5 million for FY23.
 The fund was negatively impacted by two summers with negligible cruise passengers due to the pandemic.
-However, management expects the return to normal activity in FY24, with the fund balance rebounding to \$1.1 million in FY24.
+However, management expects the return to normal activity in FY24, with the fund balance rebounding to \$949,200 in FY24.

 Eaglecrest - CBJ's preference is to keep fund balance at a sufficient level to offset one bad season every three years, however with decreased revenues and increased costs, this has proven difficult to maintain.
 The ski area has looked for ways to increase revenues in both the ski and non-ski season.
 They are working with the Assembly on a year-round plan to better utilize the facilities.
-The projected available ending fund balance deficit is \$158,800 for FY24.
+The projected available ending fund balance deficit is \$33,300 for FY24.

 Education Operating and Special Revenue/Other - These fund balances are managed by the Juneau School District Board of Education.
-With consideration of reserves, the Juneau School District is projecting to carry forward \$565,400 in total fund balance at the end of FY23.
-In FY24, the School District is projecting to end with a \$968,100 deficit fund balance across all funds.
+With consideration of reserves, the Juneau School District is projecting to carry forward \$2.9 million in total fund balance at the end of FY23.
+In FY24, the School District is projecting to end with a \$1.4 million fund balance across all funds.
 The District tries to carry \$1.0 million forward in their Operating Fund in case of revenue shortfalls the subsequent year.
-The Special Revenue/Non-Instructional fund balance deficit of \$2.4 million for FY24 is revenue specific and may only be used for very specific program activities according to federal, state, or donor designations.
-The School District has submitted a request to the Assembly in FY23 for an additional \$2.3 million to correct fund balance deficits in the Non-Instructional Component.
-This request is currently under consideration by the Assembly.
+The Special Revenue/Non-Instructional fund balance deficit of \$94,100 for FY24 is revenue specific and may only be used for very specific program activities according to federal, state, or donor designations.
+The Assembly approved an additional \$2.3 million to the School District to correct fund balance deficits in the Non-Instructional Component.